-Effective periodical collection management necessitates systematically evaluating the collection in order to insure its continued relevance to University teaching and research needs.
-This need to evaluate, coupled with rapidly rising prices for periodicals and increasing demands by the University community for more titles, places a growing burden on the Library’s ability to maintain the collection and necessitates establishing criteria by which titles may be evaluated for purposes of selection and continuation or cancellation decision-making.
+Effective periodical collection management necessitates systematically evaluating the collection in order to ensure its continued relevance to University teaching and research needs.
+This need to evaluate, coupled with rapidly rising prices for periodicals and increasing demands by the University community for more titles, places a growing burden on the Library’s ability to maintain the collection.
+This necessitates establishing criteria by which titles may be evaluated for purposes of selection and continuation or cancellation decision-making.

 The primary purpose of a periodicals collection development policy is to establish guidelines for the identification, selection, and continuation of periodicals in accordance with the intellectual and informational needs of the Library’s constituency.
 Needs must be determined, then titles must be chosen and retained in accordance with ascertained needs and within the context of prevailing feasibility levels.
-This policy pertains to serials held in individual subscription, and those held in aggregate form as an electronic journal collection (JStor, Kluwer, etc.).
+This policy pertains to serials held in individual subscription, and those held in aggregate form as an electronic journal collection.

-- By acquiring information reflecting the broad goals and objectives of the University from official sources;
+- Acquiring information reflecting the broad goals and objectives of the University from official sources;

 Given the non-static nature of curricula and research, assessment of needs is viewed as a continuous process.